 2017 might be remembered as the year VTOL projects really took off.
 As for Uber, its Uber Elevate VTOL project and summit might just be what the public needs to cement that future of mobility in mind.

-Nicolas Zart Born and raised around classic cars of the 1920s, it wasn't until Nicolas drove one of the first Tesla Roadsters that the light went on.
-Eager to spread the news of that full torque he started writing in 2007.
-Since then, his passion led to cover renewable energy, test drives, podcasts, shoot pictures and film everything that is new and efficient.
+Nicolas Zart Nicolas was born and raised in classic cars of the 1920s.
+It wasn't until he drove one of the first Tesla Roadsters that the light went on.
+Eager to spread the news of that full torque, he started writing in 2007.
+Since then, his passion led to cover renewable energy, test drives, podcasts, shoot pictures, and film for various international outlets both in print and online.
 Nicolas offers an in-depth look at the e-mobility world through interviews and the many contacts he has forged in those industries.

 His favorite tagline is: "There are more solutions than obstacles.